 Butter

-• Wash and dry produce. • Trim green beans if necessary.
-Zest and quarter lemon. • In a small bowl, combine yogurt, lemon zest, ¼ tsp garlic powder, juice from one lemon wedge, salt, and pepper (½ tsp garlic powder and juice from two lemon wedges for 4 servings).
+In a small bowl, combine lemon zest, yogurt, ¼ tsp garlic powder, juice from one lemon wedge, salt, and pepper (½ tsp garlic powder and juice from two lemon wedges for 4 servings).
 Stir until thoroughly combined; set aside.
 (You'll use the rest of the garlic powder later.)

-• To pot with couscous, stir in remaining garlic powder and juice from one lemon wedge (two wedges for 4 servings). • Divide couscous between shallow bowls; top with salmon and green beans.
-Drizzle lemon yogurt sauce over top.
-Garnish green beans with sumac almonds.
-Serve.
+To pot with couscous, stir in remaining garlic powder and juice from one lemon wedge (two wedges for 4 servings).